-- Observe the operating and safety instructions for the child seat system. - Never exceed the maximum permitted total weight.
+- Observe the legal regulations on the use of child seats. - ▶ Observe the operating and safety instructions for the child seat system. - ► Never exceed the maximum permitted total weight.

-The specialist dealer will advise you on choosing a suitable child seat system for the child and the pedelec.
+The specialist dealer will advise you on choosing a child seat system for the child and the pedelec.

-The specialist dealership must install the child seat the first time to ensure that it is safely fitted.
+The specialist dealer must install the child seat the first time to ensure that it is safely fitted.

-When installing a child seat, the specialist dealership makes sure that the seat and the fastening mechanism for the seat are suitable for the pedelec and that all components are installed and firmly fastened.
+When installing a child seat, the specialist dealer makes sure that the seat and the fastening mechanism for the seat are suitable for the pedelec and that all components are installed and firmly fastened.
 They will also ensure that shift cables, brake cables, hydraulic lines and electrical cables are adjusted as necessary, the rider has optimum freedom of movement and the pedelec's maximum permitted total weight is complied with.

-The specialist dealership will provide instruction on how to handle the pedelec and the child seat.
+The specialist dealer will provide instruction on how to handle the pedelec and the child seat.

-8.6.2 Trailer
+6.5.2 Trailer